Russell-Waterhouse/blog/content/post/ai_aug_2026.md

 it to make decisions about how to use an API for which you are unfamiliar with and therefore can't determine right from wrong.

+## Lastly, a Rant, as a Treat

-And to those companies running ads where "anyone can code now," you're not just asking AI to make decisions about logging and how to use an API, you're asking AI to make decisions about:
+To those companies running ads where "anyone can code now," and the people on Reddit and twitter claiming the agents are good enough to write 100% of the code and ship it without human review, you're not just asking AI to make decisions about logging and how to use an API, you're asking AI to make decisions about:

 - What APIs to use
 - Architecture